Top 9 Best Glitch & Stutter Pedals 2023

 • Decay & Volume

 The pedal has an easy-to-navigate layout with a couple of knobs.
-The โ€œDecayโ€ knob sets the decay time of the loop when in overdub mode.ย If the knob is turned fully counterclockwise, the loop fades away after a single cycle.
-Turned to the far right, the loops are layered over each other at full volume.
-The second knob is labeled โ€œVolumeโ€ and sets the loopโ€™s volume.ย Keeping the knob centered at 12 oโ€™clock achieves unity gain.
+The “Decay” knob sets the decay time of the loop when in overdub mode.
+If the knob is turned fully counterclockwise, the loop fades away after a single cycle.

 • Modes (Stop)

-Also, towards the left of the unit is a soft button that selects the mode.ย The four modes can be seen below the button.
-Each mode has a corresponding light that illuminates when selected.ย The modes include โ€œStop,โ€ โ€œOnce,โ€ โ€œOctave,โ€ and โ€œUndo/Redo.โ€ In Stop mode, the loop will stop at the end of the cycle.
+Also, towards the left of the unit is a soft button that selects the mode.
+The four modes can be seen below the button.
+Each mode has a corresponding light that illuminates when selected.
+The modes include “Stop,” “Once,” “Octave,” and “Undo/Redo.”

 • Modes (Once, Octave & Undo/Redo)

 When the Once mode is selected, the ongoing loop starts from the beginning and is played once.
-Tapping the switch will make the loop stutter.ย Finally, in the Octave setting, the sample rate switches to 24kHz.
-Pressing the switch again pushes the sample rate to 48kHz.
-The fourth mode is โ€œUndo/Redo.โ€ You can use this feature to undo an ongoing overdubbed passage or to redo and overdub.
+Tapping the switch will make the loop stutter.
+Finally, in the Octave setting, the sample rate switches to 24kHz.

 • Inputs/Outputs

 The back panel has a row of inputs and outputs.
-Starting from the far left is the 9V DC power input.ย Next to it are a couple of quarter-inch inputs and quarter-inch outputs for stereo applications.ย The pedal also allows connectivity with an external footswitch which can be connected to cycle through the modes.ย Finally, thereโ€™s a Type Micro-B USB port for firmware updates if needed.
+Starting from the far left is the 9V DC power input.
+Next to it are a couple of quarter-inch inputs and quarter-inch outputs for stereo applications.

 Pros:

-The good thing about the Infinity 2 is that itย breaks the barriers of simplicity and provides more versatilityย than the average Joe looper pedal.ย The dual knobs make things easy to level out, and the modes allow several uses of the two available footswitches.
+The good thing about the Infinity 2 is that it breaks the barriers of simplicity and provides more versatility than the average Joe looper pedal.
+The dual knobs make things easy to level out, and the modes allow several uses of the two available footswitches.

 Cons:

-Although the Pigtronix Infinity 2 is a handy dual looper with a stutter feature and can provide hours of noodling and songwriting fun, it doesnโ€™t have a voice of its own.ย So, if youโ€™re looking for a pedal that has the glitch and stutter feature and is capable of dishing out some effects, you might want to check out the rest of the pedals on the list.
+Although the Pigtronix Infinity 2 is a handy dual looper with a stutter feature and can provide hours of noodling and songwriting fun, it doesn’t have a voice of its own.
+So, if you’re looking for a pedal that has the glitch and stutter feature and is capable of dishing out some effects, you might want to check out the rest of the pedals on the list.

 6. Bananana Mandala